 If companies are going to invest in the development of their staff, they are entitled to receive proof of what learning has occurred.
 Our Master degrees achieve this by ensuring all facets of the course are subject to a rigorous assessment process.
 In addition, the mandatory requirement that all students achieve industry certification serves as independent validation that an individual has demonstrated the skills and abilities required to complete the certification program.

-One of the major costs of training is the disruption, reduction in customer service and lost opportunity cost that staff incur because that are away from their job on training courses.
-This Masters Degree is designed to minimise employer costs because all study, including workshops, is completed after hours or on weekends.
+One of the major costs of training is the disruption is the disruption is causes to business operation.
+This results in a reduction of customer service, and lost opportunities for staff because they are away from the workplace undertaking training programs.
+This Masters Degree is designed to minimise employer costs; all study, including workshops, is completed after hours or on weekends.

 Improved company performance

-Investments in workforce training have long been tied to improvements in employee productivity, but the American Society for Training and Development (www.td.org) now says training predicts a company’s financial performance.
-According to findings from a report of training outcomes at 575 publicly held companies that ASTD released last year, firms that invested $680 more in training per employee than the average company in 1996, 1997 and 1998 improved their total stockholder return by six percentage points the following year.
+Investments in workforce training have long been tied to improvements in employee productivity, but the American Society for Training and Development (www.td.org) now states that training predicts a company’s financial performance.
+According to findings from a report of training outcomes at 575 publicly held companies that ASTD, firms that invested $680 more in training per employee than the average company in 1996, 1997 and 1998 improved their total stockholder return by six percentage points the following year.